 Using GPUs with Fuzzball

-Fuzzball intelligently passes GPUs from the host through to the containers that support jobs.
+Fuzzball intelligently passes GPU resources from the host through to the containers that support your jobs.
 Once an administrator has properly added and configured resources that include GPUs, you can access them simply by specifying them in your Workflow.

 Observe the following Fuzzfile: